SRC

 The Synopsys Championship follows the rules of the International Science and Engineering Fair with one change: the Synopsys Championship would like to pre-approve ALL projects in the Hazardous Agents, Activities and Devices category.
 These projects require that you submit a Form 3 with your application.

 There is a diagram to help determine if a project needs SRC pre-approval.
-This will be true for most projects involving human participants, vertebrate animals, and potentially hazardous biological agents.
+This will be true for most projects involving human participants, vertebrate animals, biological materials, living organisms, and potentially hazardous biological agents.
 Note: If a project involves the testing of a student designed invention, prototype or concept by a human, an IRB review and approval may be required prior to experimentation.
 Please be aware when doing any project that involves physical or mental disease that projects that are not completed under the direction of a qualified medically certified supervisor may not claim to diagnose or treat a medical or mental health condition.
 Apps designed for this purpose may not be tested by volunteers or family members.
 Judges may not use such an app that is connected to the internet.
 Projects, products, apps may claim to have the “POTENTIAL” for therapeutic effectiveness or clinical diagnostics only.
 The Claim to cure or definitively diagnose a medical condition can ONLY be made after completing clinical studies, using protocols approved by government agencies such as the FDA.
 The ISEF Rules Wizard can help you determine which forms to complete.
 Forms may be downloaded from the Additional Forms page.

 Are there special rules for Software Engineering projects where software apps diagnose a human condition or disease?